LADCode2021/HTML_and_CSS_Essentials_Portfolio_Project/README.md

 #### Logo

 The logo is styled text using .css and is floated left on all pages in the header section but will become centered on smaller screen sizes.
-This way of creating a logo picked up in the Love Running project.
+This way of creating a logo was picked up in the Love Running project.
 I chose to use .css to style this rather than generating a logo image.

 The navigation bar is fully responsive also and is floated right on all pages and will allow the user to navigate to the following pages: